testingisdocumenting/znai/znai-docs/znai/visuals/image-annotations.md

 ```
 ````

+Note: Hover over image annotations to display automatic tooltip.
+\
+Hover over an item text to highlight the annotation on the image.

 1. Use automated testing to exercise happy paths and capture test artifacts
 2. Use captured test artifacts to supercharge your documentation